Staff Recruitment Toolkit

 Phase 5: Hire & Onboard

-- Offer Letters Templates: The most up-to-date offer letter templates
+- Offer Letter Templates: The most up-to-date offer letter templates

 - Search Documents Retention: Overview of required documentation